Dandy financiers cut through gloom at Milan week

 English tweed returned at Giorgio Armani, who created four-dart trousers.

-Soft velvet and wools dominated the collection of Salvatore Ferragamo SFERI.MI, whose creative director Massimiliano Giornetti mixed coats and jackets in different lengths, often paired with oversized scarves.
+Soft velvet and wools dominated the collection of Salvatore Ferragamo, whose creative director Massimiliano Giornetti mixed coats and jackets in different lengths, often paired with oversized scarves.

-Blue will be the main colour next season, which will also play with contrasts and multi-layered clothes.
+Blue will be the main color next season, which will also play with contrasts and multi-layered clothes.

 Large, soft bags were all the rage at the shows, while shoes ranged from evening slippers to high-heeled boots to satisfy all needs.